ORCHESTRA introduction

-1. A generic calculation kernel (in the form of a Java executable ).
+1. A runnable .jar file (in the form of a Java executable ).

-2. A text file with basic model object definitions (Object database).
+2. A separate text file with model object definitions (Object database).

 Just as with these models ORCHESTRA allows to specify the exact chemical system in input files.